-- Account Monitoring and Control: Account activity is monitored by connecting Azure Active Directory logs to Azure Sentinel.
+- Account Monitoring and Control: Account activity is monitored by connecting Azure Active Directory logs to Microsoft Sentinel.
 Account access is controlled using routine access reviews.

 - Implement a Security Awareness and Training Program: Security awareness training is updated and implemented routinely within the organization.

 - Application Software Security: Software developers follow a secure development lifecycle.
-Applications in Azure are secured using Azure Defender and applications outside of Azure are secured using MCAS.
+Applications in Azure are secured using Microsoft Defender for Cloud and applications outside of Azure are secured using MCAS.

-- Incident Response and Management: Incident response for endpoints is done with MDE Live Response and incident response for cloud resources is done manually by analysts or with Azure Sentinel Playbooks.
+- Incident Response and Management: Incident response for endpoints is done with MDE Live Response and incident response for cloud resources is done manually by analysts or with Microsoft Sentinel Playbooks.

 We will continue to share best practices and lessons learned in future posts on implementing security controls in our environment and customer environments.
 The CIS controls are an effective way of organizing security controls and we plan to continue using their controls to secure our cloud environment.